-2. Enjoy that unpredictable Bergen weather
+2. That unpredictable Bergen weather

 Just when you grumpily decide that Bergen has the worst weather ever and you should just leave, the sun will poke its head out and locals will magically appear in sundresses carrying picnic baskets.
 And then it starts to pour again except, hang on a second, because the sun is already back.
 I can’t keep up with you, Bergen.

 3. People in Bergen speak Norwegian like it’s French